bibleexchange/courses/book-of-romans/001_doctrinal/802_those-in-christ-have-received-the-spirit-of-adoption.md

 #### Because of Christ's Work, I have Life 8:10

-> Romans 8:10—And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.
+> Romans 8:10&mdash;And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.

 Death is the Result of Sin; Sin = Death, Righteousness.

-Because of sin, your body is subject to death, but because of righteousness your spirit is subject to life! -- “the Spirit is life because of righteousness”
+Because of sin, your body is subject to death, but because of righteousness your spirit is subject to life! -- &quot;the Spirit is life because of righteousness&quot;

 Comparison of Translations: